 When you settle your case, you waive your right to receive further accident-related benefits from your employer.
 If your medical condition gets worse after settling, you must pay for your medical care out of your own pocket.

-Contact an Attorney Today for Settlement Advice
+Contact an Attorney for Workers’ Comp Settlement Advice

 The full-service law firm of Emmanuel Sheppard & Condon has been in practice for over 100 years.
 We work with the compassion and diligence needed to win you the best in a painful time.